-Short term investments consist of GIC's with maturities of over 90 days to one year at the date of acquisition and are carried at cost.
+Short term investments consist of GIC's with maturities of over 90 days to one year at the year-end date and are carried at cost

 Long term investments consist of GIC's and principal protected notes with maturities of more than one year.
 Long term investments are recorded at cost and assessed regularly for permanent impairment.